Frank and Dorothy Ward House

 The Frank and Dorothy Ward House was a single-family residence designed by architect Yuzuru Kawahara and previously located at 257 Lakeshore Drive in Battle Creek, Michigan.
 It was listed on the National Register of Historic Places in 2014.
-Unfortunately, despite its National Register status, the house was demolished in 2017.
+Unfortunately, despite its National Register status, the house was demolished in 2017 and removed from the National Register in 2026..

 History

 Frank Ward was born in 1912.
 When he turned 16, he enrolled at the Northwestern Military and Naval Academy in Lake Geneva, Wisconsin.
 He graduated in 1932, and was commissioned in the US Army.
 He served in World War II, eventually rising to the rank of colonel.
 As part of his duties, he was sent to Hiroshima and Nagasaki to research which structures in those cities had been strong enough to withstand the atomic blasts detonated at the end of the war.
 After leaving the military, Ward became the Civil Defense Director for Michigan and, in 1957, he became the Civil Defense Director for Battle Creek.